 If your calendar starts looking emptier as you get older, you might hear the world calling out for you.
 Travelling is a great way to enjoy your newfound freedom.
 It opens your eyes and lets you enjoy new experiences.
-But higher travel insurance premiums could put you off from travelling.
+But higher travel insurance premiums could put you off travelling.

 Should you get travel insurance as an older person?

-You’re not legally obliged to have travel insurance.
+You're not legally obliged to have travel insurance.
 Still, having it makes a lot of sense, as uninsured travel could lead to financial disaster.
-Although travelling is relaxing and fun, injury and illness can occur whether you’re in Manchester, Milan, or Mexico City.
+Although travelling is relaxing and fun, injury and illness can occur in Manchester, Milan, or Mexico City.
 As you get older, you can be especially vulnerable, as different health issues become more prevalent.

 What affects the cost of travel insurance?

 Travel insurance for older people costs more, although premium prices can still vary between insurers.
 There are also specific factors that may affect the cost of your travel insurance.
 Insurers look at the following factors when determining the cost of your premiums:

 - Pre-existing medical conditions - Any pre-existing medical condition will increase your premium price.
 Many insurers will outright exclude pre-existing conditions from standard travel insurance.

 - Travel destination - Certain destinations can increase the cost of travel insurance.
 For example, long-haul destinations are pricier than European destinations.
 Why?
 Repatriation from faraway countries costs more, and medical expenses can be more expensive outside Europe.

 - Activities - You may have to get extra cover if you're planning to participate in activities like water or winter sports.